Thinklab-SJTU/Bench2Drive/docs/anno.md

 - For fair/legal comparision, make sure your model only use the information from [**allowed sensors**](https://leaderboard.carla.org/#sensors-track) + high level command as input.
 Other information is only allowed to use during training.
 - Note that sometimes **CARLA API could be buggy**, we record some known issues below:
   - The speed value of all pedestrians are 0.
 You might want to calculate by youself.
   - The returned value of the sensor Speedometer might be None.
-You might want to deal with it.
+The yaw value could be None as well.
+You might want to deal with it by setting all None to 0.
   - Some stop signs in CARLA are on the ground and thus there is no bounding box.
 However, we record all stop signs in the *anno* file with rectangles to denote their [trigger volume](https://carla.readthedocs.io/en/latest/python_api/#carla.TrafficSign.trigger_volume).
+  - All trigger volumes' *rotation* attribute is relative to the parent actor (traffic lights or stop signs).
+Thus, **you need to add the parent actors' rotation to it** to obtain the global *rotation*.
   - Static vehicles' (state=="static") rotation and location is wrong due to CARLA API bugs.
 Thus, we suggest only use attribute **center** and **extent** to obtain the local 3D bounding boxes.
 Use the inverse of **world2vehicle** to obtain the vehicle's bounding box in the world coordinate system.
   - The extent in CARLA means **half** of the Height, Width, Length!
   - The HD-Map of each town is in https://hf-mirror.com/datasets/rethinlab/Bench2Drive-Map.
 The data structure is in the following section.